aboulay-numspot/grafana-operator/docs/docs/proposals/005-grafanadashboard-folder-management-strategy-update.md

     }
 ```

-Warning: if the field `createFolder` is set to false and `folderUID` or `folderRef` are not set.
-A error should be returned because a dashboard it requires a folder to be created in.
+*Warning: if the field `createFolder` is set to false and `folderUID` or `folderRef` are not set.
+An error should be returned because a dashboard it requires a folder to be created in.*

 ## Impact on the already existing CRD

-By setting the `createFolder` field to `true` as default value, it creates no regression in the current behavior of the operator.
+By setting the `createFolder` field to `true` as default value, no regression is introduced in the current behavior of the operator.
 This should be documented to ensure avoiding new user misunderstanding of the behavior of the operator.

-However, I recommend to change it to `false` to make the CRD more intuitive.
-For me, it is better to have a default disabled feature than a default enabled one.
+However, we recommend to change it to `false` to make the CRD more intuitive.
+For us, it is better to have a default feature disabled by default than the opposite.
-(This is a recommendation so I let the maintainer the choice to change this value or not)

 ## Decision Outcome